open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>replicas</b></td>
         <td>integer</td>
         <td>
-          Replicas is the number of pod instances for the underlying OpenTelemetry Collector<br/>
+          Replicas is the number of pod instances for the underlying OpenTelemetry Collector.
+Set this if your are not using autoscaling<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>